nus-cs2103-AY2122S2/ip/docs/README.md

 ### Manage Tasks

-Puke allows you to manage THREE types of tasks:
+Puke allows you to manage THREE types of tasks: Todo, Deadline and Event.
-- Todo
-- Deadline
-- Event

 Comes with operations such as adding, deleting, marking, sorting, and much more!
+The complete list of features is below.

 ### Cat Therapy